 Coming from the planet Hellstorm, Pyron lived for millions of years and evolved into a cosmic being.
 He decides to consume planets/collect them as jewelry.
 He came to Earth during the time of the dinosaurs and created the Huitzil army to kill them.
 Why he didn't take Earth back then is not known, but 1 million years later he comes back to Earth, only to be defeated and consumed by Demitri.Tropes associated with Pyron:

 Battle Aura: Pyron constantly oozes a literal FLAMING battle aura as he is LIVING FLAME.
+His Planet Burn throw surrounds whoever he is fighting in it.

 Big Bad: Of the first two games (since they had pretty much the same story with gameplay changes) and the OVA.